 - Outlook.com app

 However, many common email clients do not support web fonts.
 Users on those clients will see the selected fallback font.
 For example, in the case of Open Sans, the fallback font is Arial.
+Refer to this page to see if you email client supports web fonts.

 Studio preview for Open Sans